philll11/8-Puzzle_Solver/README.md

 *  A* search using Misplaced Tiles
 *  A* search using Manhattan Distance

-## This application was built to satisfy the first assignment for the Massey University Artificial Intelligence paper 159.302.

-The 6 algorithms are located in the algorithm.cpp file.
+The 4 algorithms are located in the algorithm.cpp file.